agsb/u2forth.asm/README.md

   Another forth virtual machine, simple and minimal.

-  But this one is for use into avr microcontroler ATmega8, with RISC 32 8bit registers [1], Harvard model, 8 MHz internal clock, 8k bytes of FLASH, 1k bytes of SRAM and 512 bytes for EEPROM.
+  But this one is for use into AVR microcontroler ATmega8, with RISC 32 8bit registers [1], Harvard model, 8 MHz internal clock, 8k bytes of FLASH, 1k bytes of SRAM and 512 bytes for EEPROM.

   This is a experience in progress, using avr-gcc -mmcu=atmega8 and to make a startup code for avr-as

+  Thanks to Jonasforth, as great essay of how to do a forth.

-  this is a tribute to G. H. Ting, and his books, papers and perseverance.
+  *this is a tribute to G. H. Ting, and his books, papers and perseverance.*

   SURE, this readme needs updates !